aloetesting/aloe/docs/aloe.rst

     Run Python tests as well as Gherkin.

+.. option:: --feature-roots DIR[,DIR...]

+    Search for feature *directories* inside the specified paths.
+The actual features still have to be inside a package directory under one of these.

 .. option:: -a attr

     Run features and scenarios with the given tag.
 (This is a Nose flag, but